Meganeura: Other species

 Carpenter's revision noted that the illustrations in Brongniart's monograph are rife with artistic license.
 Broken slabs are illustrated as whole, and the reconstructed complete wing diagram is much broader than the fossils indicate.
 Handlirsch's species were inspired by subtle differences in the illustrations, and these differences did not hold up to scrutiny once the fossils are inspected in person.
-Meunier (1909) and Auguste Lameere (1917) doubted the validity of M. fafnir while upholding M. brongniarti, though they disagreed on how to diagnose it.
+Meunier in 1909, and entomologist Auguste Lameere in 1917, doubted the validity of M. fafnir while upholding M. brongniarti, though they disagreed on how to diagnose it.
 Carpenter went a step further by recognizing that Handlirsch named multiple species for the same individual, broken across part and counterpart slabs.
 M. aeroplana is the partial counterpart to the original four-winged specimen, M. brongniarti and M. brongniartiana are counterparts to each other, and M. fafnir and M. draco are counterparts to each other.
 According to Carpenter, all of these fossils, as well as Meunier's specimen, represent a single species: Meganeura monyi.

 A few studies have attempted to identify Meganeura fossils outside Commentry, though none are considered valid.
-In 1914, Herbert Bolton described a large meganeurid wing from the discard heap of Radstock colliery in Somerset, England.
-He named it Meganeura radstockensis, but Handlirsch (1919) and all subsequent authors considered the fossil to belong to its own genus, Boltonites.
-According to Nel et al. (2009), Meganeura vischerae, from Early Permian Russia, is an indeterminate insect.
+In 1914, palaeontologist Herbert Bolton described a large meganeurid wing from the discard heap of Radstock colliery in Somerset, England.
+He named it Meganeura radstockensis, but Handlirsch in 1919, and all subsequent authors, considered the fossil to belong to its own genus, Boltonites.
+According to Nel and colleagues in 2009, Meganeura vischerae, from Early Permian Russia, is an indeterminate insect.
 This also seems to be the case for purported Meganeura fossils from the Pictou Group of Nova Scotia.